avr-aics-riken/HIVE/README.md

 ## git clone

     $ git clone https://github.com/avr-aics-riken/HIVE.git
+    $ cd HIVE
     $ git submodule update --init

+In the later, `$HIVE` is used for the directory where you cloned HIVE git repository.

 ## Setup

-Build third party libraries.
+Firstly, HIVE needs to build third party libraries.

 ### K/FX10

-Download fpzip, Zoltan and cgnslib and put files into `third_party/`, then
+Download fpzip, Zoltan and cgnslib and put files into `$HIVE/third_party/`, then

+    $ cd $HIVE
     $ ./scripts/build_loader_libs_k_cross.sh

 ### Linux